Donna Papangellin, ATC, CSCS, is in her seventh year as the baseball athletic trainer at Rice University.

 During her years in professional baseball, Papangellin had the honor of working the 1993 Texas League All-Star game.
 She was named the 1999 Professional Baseball Athletic Trainers' Society (PBATS) Texas League Trainer of the Year.
 Pappangellin was the 1999 PBATS Minor League Trainer of the Year.

-She is married to Doug Henderson, and has two stepdaughters, Jessica & Laura, and a granddaughter, Maya.
+She is married to Doug Henderson, and has two step-daughters, Jessica & Laura.
+Donna and Doug are the proud grandparents of Maya, Liberty, Maiden and Colby.